ShaikRazeen05/rape-crime-risk-India/README.md

   India continues to face serious challenges regarding women’s safety.
 This project focuses on analyzing and mapping rape cases to highlight high-risk areas and promote informed discussions around safety,
   policing, and public policy.

+DISCLAIMER:

+   This project is for educational and awareness purposes only.
+The topic is sensitive and the data used is historical.
+Interpret results with caution.

+Contact:

+   If you have any suggestions or questions, feel free to reach out: smdrazee09@gmail.com